trofima/clean-architecture-playground/presentation.md

 ```

 ### Presenters
-A **Presenter's job is to accept data from the application and format it**
+**Presenter's job is to accept data from the use case and format it**
-for presentation so that the View can simply move it to the screen.
+for presentation so that the View can simply display it on the screen.

 ```javascript
 // note it's indifferent to the rendering framework. but it depends on view structure.